What Is Systems Design? A Beginner’s Guide to Mindsets, Methods & Impact

 As you work to become aware of your biases, call them out so you can see them more objectively.
 Are they helpful, or not?
 For example, your biases may be helpful if they enable you to more closely empathize with the experience of the community you’re designing for.

 If they're not helpful, how might you get more informed to learn how to navigate them?
-How might you design with people that can help you to step into their spaces more clearly?
+How might you design with people who can help you to step into their spaces more clearly?

 “Acknowledge that you have biases that you might not be aware of, and create the space to surface that bias.”